dfranklin02/SRL/docs/pages/motivation/self-efficacy_recommendations.md

 > *Brief Scenario*
 > *As Samantha sat down to study for her math test she felt anxious and defeated.
 Because she was trying to become more aware of the types of things she thought about when studying, she soon realized that most of her thoughts were negative.
 She actually become motivated to write down the bad thoughts, and with the help of her advisor, rewrote them as positive statements.*
 >
-> *Examples of situations when you can use self-talk.*
+> *Examples of situations when you can use self-talk:*
 > * **WHEN** I feel overwhelmed while studying, **SAY**, “Breathe, I can do this, one bit at a time.”
 > * **WHEN** I doubt my ability to write a paper, **SAY**, “Last paper I put in time and effort and I WAS able to learn the material, even though it was hard at first – keep going.”
 > * **WHEN** I get stuck in an online lesson, **SAY**, “I can use my skills and resources to get through this.”